borntofrappe/borntofrappe/README.md

 ```

 For the log and the static nature of the content, however, the module does not change in the first place.

+#### Error page

+SvelteKit falls back to `src/__error.svelte` when visiting a URL for a non-existing day.
+In the moment you create a specific error page in the `/log` sub-folder, `src/log/__error.svelte`, this one takes precedence for errors produced in the nested routes.

 ### Blog routes